Are you planning a day out in Dublin just for adults?

 It is a site of historical and social significance for Ireland.

-The Old Jameson Distillery provides a detailed tour of the Irish Whiskey distilling process, while allowing you to taste the product of centuries of crafting.
+The Old Jameson Distillery provides a detailed tour of the Irish Whiskey distilling process.

 There’s an old and majestic feel within the walls, and more to see after the tour.